RanvierMUD/ranviermud/docs/extending/bundles.md

   Basically everything the player does triggers an event on them that can be attached to and perform functionality such as experience, leveling, combat, and time based calculations
 </pre>

+### 3rd party node libraries in bundles

+Bundles are meant to be self-contained, shareable folders.
+With that in mind if your bundle relies on a node module not present the `package.json` that comes with Ranvier the suggested approach is the following:

+1. Create your bundle folder: `mkdir my-bundle` and move into it: `cd my-bundle`
+2. Run `npm init` and fill out the appropriate fields
+3. Now you can safely run `npm require --save some-3rd-party-package` and that dependency will be specific to your bundle.

+Ranvier has a helper command to run `npm install` in all bundles by running `npm run bundle-install` from the root of the project.